DBUPDGEN

 L4.40.0120L4.40.0140 No The script starts on a later version than the database version.
 AbaPerls cannot permit the changes between L4.40.0120 and L4.40.0140 to be lost.

-L4.40.0120L4.50.0001 No The database version has not yet arrived at L4.40.1000, which, by AbaPerls label convention, is the point where 4.50 is assumed to have been created by sharing 4.40.
+L4.40.0120L4.50.0001 No The database version has not yet arrived at L4.40.1000, which, by AbaPerls label conventions, is the point where 4.50 is assumed to have been created from 4.40 with new NEWSUBSYSVER.

 L4.40.1200L4.50.0001 Yes The database version is later than the divisive point at L4.40.1000, and also includes the changes from L4.40.1000 to L4.40.1200.
 The script presumably includes these changes too, but AbaPerls assumes that it is OK to run these changes twice.